Scroll Top

 Musekese is a small, authentic bush camp set overlooking a seasonal lagoon close to the Kafue River in the exclusive north-east section of Kafue National Park.

 Musekese Camp has a lovely location overlooking a lagoon (which dries up towards the end of the dry season and often has game grazing around it) close to the Kafue River.
-The camp is owned and run by professional guides Phil Jeffery and Tyrone McKeith of Classic Zambia, and is one of the few camps left in Africa that is genuinely owner run and on the most part, owner guided.
-Phil and Tyrone are both full of enthusiasm, and they offer a very personal hosted experience as well as super guiding.
-The accommodation is comfortable but fairly simple and adventurous and the emphasis of the camp is more about the close to nature wilderness experience and exclusive game viewing activities.
+The camp is owned and operated by professional guides Phil Jeffery and Tyrone McKeith of Classic Zambia, and their ethos in offering an authentic, wildlife-led safari with superb guiding is very much evident and embraced by their whole team.
+The accommodation is comfortable but with an authentic and adventurous feel, and the emphasis of the camp is more about the close to nature wilderness experience and exclusive game viewing activities.
 This camp is ideal for guests who have been on safari before and love small, quiet bush camps in the middle of the bush, with personal hosting, great guiding, varied activities and some slightly more specialist game viewing.
-Although it is not essential that guests are keen to walk, we feel that walking is an integral part of a stay at Musekese.

 Rooms

-The camp accommodates up to ten guests in five stretched canvas chalets, all with views overlooking the lagoon.
-The chalets have either twin or double beds under walk in mosquito nets, bedside tables, a luggage rack and chest of drawers.
-The plumbed en suite bathrooms are at the side of the room, with large mesh windows and comprise of a toilet, basin and shower.
-To the front of each chalet is a furnished verandah.
-The accommodation is spacious and comfortable, but the furnishings are simple and the feel is very much that of a bush camp.
+The camp accommodates up to 10 guests in five tents, all with views overlooking the lagoon.
+The tents have either twin or double beds under walk in mosquito nets, bedside tables, a chest of drawers and space to hang clothes.
+The plumbed en suite bathrooms are at the side of the room, with large mesh windows and comprise a toilet, basin and shower.
+To the front of each tent is a furnished verandah.
+Lighting in the rooms is provided by solar powered lanterns.
+The accommodation is spacious and comfortable, but the feel is very much that of a bush camp.

 Central Areas